Shidacea/Shipectral/README.md

 ### Todo list

+* Add config option to change subsequent build paths (not the main one)
 * Copy frontend resources to build path
 * Add way and flag to put frontend resources directly into executable
 * Find a way to load different shards on Linux